andresaprendes/casapi-on/IMAGE_UPLOAD_GUIDE.md

 - You'll see all current products in a grid layout

 ### 3. Edit a Product
-- Find the "Mesa de Comedor de Piñón" product
+- Find the product you want to edit
 - Click the edit button (pencil icon) on the product card
 - The edit modal will open